Infected (The The album): Critical reception

 The reviews by the British music magazines were mostly very positive, with reviewers impressed by the bleakness of the lyrics and the strength of Johnson's vision.
 Melody Maker stated, "Kicking concepts of democratic creativity in the kidneys, Johnson has justifiably come out with a one-man vision of terrifying proportions."
 Sounds claimed that "there's self-controlled passion and strength seeping out all over this thing", while Q described the album as "grim stuff, with the lyrical tension well-matched by the music.
 Imagine a bizarre collision between Soft Cell and Tom Waits and you might get some idea of the disparate elements sloshing around in each of these songs."
 Record Mirror opined that "coming to any judgement about this new record is quite daunting.
 What becomes clear, however, is that we are dealing with something special...
 Two sides of this intense brooding can be a bit much to take though, and the lyrics are at times self-consciously poetic, but these are minor complaints.
 Infected might not be a particularly optimistic record, but it is rather a good one."
-Only NME was critical of the album, describing it as "shocking" but then pondering: "The question is – and it's one that was endlessly asked of Low – what remains after the initial impact, my shock, wears off?
+Only NME was critical of the album, describing it as "shocking" but then pondering: "The question is – and it's one that was endlessly asked of [ David Bowie's studio album ] Low – what remains after the initial impact, my shock, wears off?
 The answer to that will vary, naturally, from one burning blue soul to the next; for me, the lasting afterglow is one of detachment...
 In the final analysis, living with Infected is like having one of those vast, mirror-windowed office blocks built across the road from your front door.
 You can't fail to notice it, and you'll be impressed, sure.
 But you won't grow to love it."

 A retrospective review in AllMusic said, "Instead of the light fare displayed on Soul Mining, Infected's songs seethe instead of preen, and Matt Johnson's lyrics are laced with tension.
 Thematically, he plunges a lance into the exposed midsection of Great Britain, analyzing the state of modern urban life in the country...
 Infected was the first true indication of Johnson's mercurial nature, and established the dissonance and reinvention of his later work."